Flo Settlement Claim Form Now Open (Deadline Oct. 15)

 Numbers are illustrative.
 Actual payouts depend on the final fee award, the number of valid claims, and the court's ruling on October 29, 2026.

-When Will the Flo Period Tracker Claim Form Open?
+The Flo Period Tracker Claim Form Is Now Open

 April 16, 2026: Preliminary approval hearing held; Judge Donato signaled from the bench that he would grant preliminary approval.